CGS-gamedev/StickmanProject/README.md

 # StickmanProject
-This is the stickman project being developed by CGS.
+This is the stickman project being developed by CGS + RaveLizardBTW.